SKiiP® Technology

 - Solder contact

-Within the modules (SKiiP4, SKiM63/93), the load terminals are designed as a low-inductance sandwich busbar.
-A finger structure of the busbars acts both as a symmetrical electrical contact to the individual IGBT and diode chips as well as a uniform distribution of mechanical pressure of the DCB substrates to the heatsink.
+Within the modules (e.g. SKiiP 4, SKiM 93), the load terminals are designed with sandwiched, low inductance busbars.
+A finger structure on the busbars acts both as a symmetrical electrical contact to the individual IGBT and diode chips as well as a uniform pressure element between the DBC substrates and heatsink.

-In contrast, the "SPRiNG" system of the MiniSKiiP products is adapted to the use of printed circuit boards.
-The pressure of the DCB substrates to the heatsink is largely provided by springs which, at the same time, provide the electrical contacts to the PCB, see Figure 3.
-The planar level of the PCB above the contacts is ensured by a rigid "lid".
-The necessary contact pressure between the lid and the cooling device is achieved by tightening the mounting screws.
+In contrast, the SPRiNG system of the MiniSKiiP products is adapted to the use of printed circuit boards.
+The pressure of the DBC substrate to the heatsink is largely provided by springs which, at the same time, provide the electrical contacts to the PCB.
+The planar level of the PCB above the contacts is ensured by a rigid lid.
+The necessary contact pressure between the lid, PCB, module, and heatsink is achieved by tightening the mounting screw(s).